All Episodes

 We don't want to make ISIS mad.

-It's gonna really start adding up.
+It's going to really start adding up.

-It's really gonna get bad if we keep criticizing ISIS.
+It's really going to get bad if we keep criticizing ISIS, if we keep blaming them.

 That's why we've got to back off here.